 - Avoid instant foods

 - Remove habit of adding more salt on the table

-Statistics show that a vast majority of people eat more sodium than it is recommended.
+Statistics show that a vast majority of people eat more sodium than recommended.
 This increases the risk of hypertension, heart disease, stroke, kidney disease, and many other health consequences.
 To avoid these unfortunate scenarios, try to lower the consumption of salt.
 The benefits far outweigh the efforts in achieving it.

 If you’re interested in learning more about sodium and how to maintain healthy levels of it, read on more about it in our biomarker post here!